metal3-io/metal3-docs/design/expected-hardware-configuration-validation.md

 ### Goals

-Purpose is to add a new CRD `HardwareClassificationController` to hold the  hardware details that reconciles those by looking for host CRs that matches with hardware classification profile and add label of matched profile into baremetal host baremetalHost_crd.yaml.
+Purpose is to add a new CRD `HardwareClassificationController` to hold the  hardware details that reconciles those by looking for host CRs that matches with hardware classification profile and add label as "BMO-OK" for matched profile into baremetal host baremetalHost_crd.yaml.

 ## Proposal